What is video-modelling?

 What does video-modelling involve?

 You can make videos yourself, professionals working with your child can make the videos, or you can get ready-made videos.
+Older children and teenagers can be involved in making the videos too.

 Each video models one or more behaviours or skills – for example, turn-taking, saying hello or brushing teeth.
 The child watches the video then copies the behaviour.
 The aim is for the child to build up to doing the skill or behaviour in other settings without needing to watch the video first.